Register your overseas travel and/or residential details here.

 There are ongoing tensions and at times incidents of violence between Israeli and Palestinian civilians in the West Bank and Jerusalem.
 Stone throwing and other violence is common, particularly around settlements and checkpoints.

 New Zealanders who find themselves in an area affected by demonstrations, violence or military activity, should find a safe location, remain indoors and heed any local advice.

-There are live landmines along the Israeli border with Lebanon and in the Golan Heights and the West Bank.
-Some may not be clearly marked.
+There are live landmines along the Israeli borders with Lebanon and Jordan, and in the Golan Heights and the West Bank.
+Some may not be marked, or clearly indicated.
 We recommend you stay on well used roads and paths in these areas.